 Students in this course will assess and write works of fiction and nonfiction addressing children through different media (picture books, plays, short stories, novellas).
 Students will explore who writes and illustrates for children and why, and the language used to address children during different stages.
 They will engage in projects to entertain children, while providing indirect instruction, and produce written works for organizations that serve the needs of children.
 For a sample syllabus please click here.

 RHET 345/3110 - The Writer’s Workshop

-This course offers students a unique opportunity to learn the fundamentals of nonfiction writing, and to grow as critics, both on the page and in the classroom.
+This course offers students a unique opportunity to learn the fundamentals of nonfiction writing and to grow as critics, both on the page and in the classroom.
 Students engage life questions in a number of personal contexts, reflecting upon their places as individuals within the larger contexts of family, country, and/or region.
 They also practice writing formal critiques of peers’ narratives and participate in class workshop discussions.
-For the latest syllabus please click here.
+For a sample syllabus please click here.

 RHET 380/3150 - Poetry Writing

 This workshop-based course encourages students to explore their ideas through the language and imagery of poetry.
 Students will experiment with rhythm, rhyme, modes of discourse and poetic form.
 Throughout the course, they will examine the work of poets from diverse traditions, and the impact of their own expression.
 In a final portfolio, students will show careful analytical thinking about their work and consideration for how their poems are situated in the larger literary and cultural context.
 For a sample syllabus please click here.